-- Review or approval of installations in the galleries of the Spencer Museum of Art, the KU Memorial Unions, the School of the Arts, the School of Architecture, Design, and Planning, The Commons (Spooner Hall) or the immediate environs of the facilities that house these units.
+- Review, approval, or removal of installations in the galleries of the Spencer Museum of Art, the KU Memorial Unions, the School of the Arts, the School of Architecture and Design, The Commons (Spooner Hall) or the immediate environs of the facilities that house these units.
 Such installations are the responsibility of staff of the respective units.
-See the maps for the outdoor areas where the Spencer Museum, the Kansas Union, the School of the Arts, the School of Architecture, Design, and Planning, and The Commons may mount exhibitions.
+See the maps for the outdoor areas where the Spencer Museum, the Kansas Union, the School of the Arts, the School of Architecture and Design, and The Commons may mount exhibitions.

-- Evaluation of plans for the design or installation of memorials, buildings, or other University facilities.
-The Office of Design and Construction Management is responsible for advising the chancellor and the provost on such installations.
+- Evaluation of plans for the design, installation, or removal of memorials, buildings, or other University facilities.
+The Office of Facilities Planning and Development is responsible for advising the Chancellor on such installations.

 - Routine evaluation of requests for temporary installations of less than two weeks.
-The University Events Committee (UEC) is responsible for review of such requests.
-The UEC may consult with the Office of the Provost as it deems necessary.
+The Office of Public Affairs is responsible for review of such requests.
+The Office of Public Affairs may consult with the Office of the Provost as it deems necessary.

-Individuals or groups proposing a temporary installation will complete the application form and submit it via mail or electronically to the Office of the Provost and Executive Vice Chancellor at the address below.
-The application should be submitted at least one month in advance of the date of the proposed installation.
+Individuals or groups proposing a temporary installation will complete the application Public Art Application Form and submit it via mail or electronically to the Office of Public Affairs at the address below.
+The application form should be submitted at least one month in advance of the date of the proposed installation.
 The committee may schedule a meeting with the artist(s) to discuss and further review the proposal.

 Individuals or groups proposing a permanent installation will be expected to provide all of the information required for temporary installations but in much greater detail.
-There is no established timeline for review of proposals for permanent installations, as the committee may need to consult broadly before making a recommendation to the provost and executive vice chancellor.
+There is no established timeline for review of proposals for permanent installations, as the committee may need to consult broadly before making a recommendation to the Chancellor.